NorthernTempest/player_campaigns/dungeon_of_the_mad_mage_pathfinder/characters/ackbald/backstory.md

 ## Oaths and Burdens

+When you get back, arms filled with , the master archivist remains in exactly the same spot that you left him.
+You start your interview, "Okay, I'm ready.
+Let's start with a question I've always had.
+Why do you need to use a wheelchair?"

-"Why am I relegated to a chair, you ask?
-It's quite simple.
-I am weak even beyond my many years.
-I have no strength in my legs, and am always encumbered by the lightest load.
-I am incapable of telling lies, perhaps some small quirk of my mind's workings, and I cannot properly comprehend some of the more advanced"
+"My wheelchair, you ask?
+It's actually quite simple.
+I am weak even well beyond my many years.
+I have never had much strength in my legs, and am always encumbered by the lightest load."

+"I can't drink or eat anything that isn't bare sustenance, and I do not even need to eat or drink at all."

+"I'm allergic to gunpowder, most types of metal, and electronics."

+"I am incapable of telling lies or half-truths, perhaps due to some small quirk of my mind's workings."

+"I am physically incapable of desecrating the dead.
+If I were to try, the ghosts of my long past friends would physically pull me away and drain me of my strength"

+"I have sworn a magical oath of loyalty to Lady Jella, and am physically unable to take action that would betray her expectations of me."

+"As part of my duty to Lady Jella, I expend many writing materials every day in order to inscribe my knowledge and learnings and magically send them back to the library."